MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

     parameters stored under the "EM Dataset" key.

     - "Channels": ``list`` of ``double``
-        Time channels at which data are recorder.
+        Time channels at which data are recorded.
     - "Input type": ``string``
         Type of survey from "Rx", "Tx" or "Tx and Rx"
     - "Loop radius": ``double``